rchriste/OnPurpose/README.md

 At the same time my goal is **not** to just implement the wonderful ideas of others rather I believe that my unique value and contribution rests in my ability to rethink the problem space and come up with something that is more natural and intuitive, at least in hindsight after you get experience with the program.
 I am writing _On Purpose_ as a program that I can personally use, benefit from, and iteratively improve.
 I created _On Purpose_ as an open source project because I believe others can also benefit and I hope for these ideas to spread.

 My initial goal is to implement a text based menu driven program, then expand to a phone Graphical UI, and then a desktop Graphical UI that can be always visible and pinned opposite the OS taskbar.
 I also intend to leverage AI to make data entry more convenient, including the ability to use photos and speech for data entry.
 But the next step is to develop the core of the idea as a console or text based program that I personally use and depend on.
 I expect this to be a multi-year journey, at the very least.
-If you want to learn more details about these ideas and how I am implementing them into a console program read on. 😀
+What follows is a work-in-progress description of the core features of the _On Purpose_ console program.
+If you want an idea of how far along things are read on. 😀

-## Basic Structure & Concepts
+## Basic Terminology & Concepts

+### Covering

+Covering is how you state the reason for why something can't be done right now.
+-Because there is a different item or a smaller next step that should be done first -Because you are waiting for an amount of time or for something to happen first -Circumstance, for example you need a tool or thing or to be in a certain place -Mood, including focus
+-Should be done with a group of items or do with another item

+### Grouping

+## Getting Started

 What I have worked out is that to do items should be tied to the outcome hoped for and backed by the motivation for why we are doing this thing.
 My hypothesis is that being explicit about this will result in better decisions for how we spend our time.
 To do software should help with all three phases of preparing, acting, and reflecting on the things we do.
 The interface should help with the goal of doing the right thing right now from the big picture down to the smallest literal next step.
 When you are waiting for something to happen it should have awareness or integrations to help you know when to return to something.
 It should help you remember different to dos related to your current location, head space, or situation.
 And it should help with the process of stopping and resuming later so you can better remember what your doing.
 And finally it should help you recall and celebrate your effort independent of what actually came to pass.